RexMignon/Spring-Boot-Starter/README.md

-# a normal spring learner's project.(Maybe I will become a master in the future)
+# a general spring learner's project.(Maybe I will become a master in the future)